acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 	- (57.5) _Advocates said_ the 90-cent-an-hour rise, to $4.25 an hour by April 1991, is too small for the working poor, while opponents argued that the increase will still hurt small business and cost many thousands of jobs.
 (PDTB2 0098)

+### Other remarks

+> Note (CC): It seems to me that I sometimes conflated TARGET and ANCHOR in this text, Needs to be consolidated.